Kakunoshin Ohta: GT300

 Ohta began his Super GT career in GT300 with Team UpGarage, paired with veteran driver Takashi Kobayashi.
 Ohta claimed his maiden podium on debut at the first round in Okayama, and would go on to finish on the podium once more to end the season eighth in the standings.

 GT500

 For the 2023 season, Ohta was promoted to the GT500 class, driving for Modulo Nakajima Racing alongside series veteran Takuya Izawa.
-After promising season, Ohta moves to Real Racing as he replaces Nobuharu Matsushita, and race along with Koudai Tsukakoshi.
+After a promising season, Ohta moved to Real Racing as he replaced Nobuharu Matsushita, and raced along with Koudai Tsukakoshi.